-Students are required to work in an assigned funeral home for a minimum period of five weeks.
-During this period, the students are expected to relate the theoretical background they have acquired to the practical functions of a funeral director.
-The faculty will contact the student and the funeral director periodically during the practicum.
-This will be by personal visits and/or phone conversations.
-The students are expected to serve this practicum without pay.
+Students are required to work in a selected funeral home for a period of five weeks.
+During this period, students relate the theoretical background they have acquired to the practical functions of a funeral director.
+Faculty maintains contact with the student and the funeral director during the practicum by personal visits and/or phone conversations.
+This is an unpaid position.
 Prerequisite: successful completion of one semester of embalming or permission of instructor.

-EMBALMING AND ASEPTIC TECHNIQUES Spring, 4 credit hours
+EMBALMING AND ASEPTIC TECHNIQUES

 Subsequent to Analytical Embalming Techniques (FSAD 121), this course focuses on unique and special problems encountered by the embalmer in professional practice.
 Microbiology of pathogens and techniques of infection control are a major aspect.
 Three hours lecture, three hours laboratory per week.
 Final grade of "C" or better is required to continue in the program.
+Prerequisite: matriculation in the program or permission of instructor.

-FUNERAL HOME MANAGEMENT I Spring, 3 credit hours
+FUNERAL HOME MANAGEMENT I

-Study of management techniques and procedures necessary for successful operation of a small business with the major emphasis on funeral home management.
+The study of management techniques and procedures that is necessary for successful operation of a funeral home as a specific type of small business.
 Three hours lecture per week.